Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Pack ORS, paracetamol, ibuprofen, an antihistamine, an antacid, an anti-diarrhoeal (adults), basic wound care, insect repellent, and SPF 50+.

-Carry a digital thermometer and a dosing card for kids.
+Carry a digital thermometer and a dosing note for kids (weight-based).

-Red flags: high fever, blood in stool, severe dehydration, persistent vomiting → see a doctor immediately.
+Red flags: high fever, blood in stool, severe dehydration, persistent vomiting → seek medical care urgently.

 The Doctor’s Bali First Aid Kit (carry-on friendly)